 Her consulting work for the Prince George’s Arts & Humanities Council includes launching “Living Legacies.”
 This teacher training workshop series is held at local art museums and universities, and integrates the Social Justice framework.
 Eileen also manages a curriculum-based artist-in-residencies program in local schools.

 Contact Eileen Cave at [email protected].

 CLASSES: Discover Club (after school, Grades 3–6); Portfolio Portraits Grade 6

-PRISM.K12 STRATEGIES: Identify, Connect, Express, and Compare
+PRISM.K12 STRATEGIES: Identify, Connect, and Express

 PHILLIPS ARTWORK INSPIRATION: Edward Weston portrait; photography (The Phillips Collection); Portraits of the Obamas by Kehende Wiley and Amy Sherald at the National Portrait Gallery

 Through an arts-integrated instructional approach that uses the visual art standards combined with the Social Justice Standards framework, students used their field trip experiences followed by art studio instruction, to explore self-identity and cultural context.
 After museum site-based art critique experiences were completed, students created a series of portraits.
 Mirror drawings, plane drawings on photographs, abstract patterned self-portraits and silhouettes were explored in this unit.
 Artist statements were written so that students completed their reflective learning process.